jaysonesmith/cucumberproreadme/TRACKING.md

 ![3](./assets/3.png)

-## #3 - Nest feature under /features/test_directory_1 with README still under /features
+## #4 - Nest feature under /features/test_directory_1 with README still under /features

 This example is one in which I could see someone (like myself) setting up a project's landing page under /features and deciding to group features into directories for organization, especially with Pro's table of contents.

+Note that the table of contents does not reflect that the directory exists.

 ### Project Structure